 Appendix C7: Table indicating the responses to survey question 2 of the City of Saint Cloud TIP survey and the City of Saint Cloud portion of the 2021-2024 TIP survey.
 This table also includes APO staff disposition of those comments.

-Out of the XX people who participated in the City of Saint Cloud TIP survey, the ranking of the important transportation issues identified were as follows:
+Out of the 14 people who participated in the City of Saint Cloud TIP survey, 13 participated in the ranking of the important transportation issues.
+The results are as follows: